AdityaDaflapurkar/densenet/README.md

-# densenet-lib
+# densenet
-This is a simple artificial neural network library built in Python and Numpy.
+An artificial neural network library built using Numpy.
 The library supports ANNs of arbitrary size as defined by the user.
 It supports Regression and Classification tasks with the following specifications:

 Activation functions:
 * Sigmoid